-Located in the southern region of Texas, Congressional District 28 spans twelve diverse counties:
+Located in the southern region of Texas, the 28th Congressional District spans nine diverse counties:

 The 28th District of Texas includes a southeast section of Bexar County, home to San Antonio, Texas.
 With a population of 1,714,773 – Bexar County is the 4th largest county in Texas and the 19th largest in the country.
 The area was once occupied by the Coahuiltecans, Tonkawas and Lipan Apaches and was later explored by Europeans in 1691 on an expedition led by Domingo Teran de los Rios.
 Native Americans referred to the area as Yanaguana, but in celebration of the memorial day of St. Anthony, it was renamed San Antonio.
 Bexar county is known for its regional medical center, large number of universities and colleges and tourist attractions (museums, zoo, two large theme parks and The Alamo).

 Wilson County is named after James Charles Wilson, an early settler of Texas who later served as a State Legislator.
 John Connally, a Texas governor, U. S. Secretary of the Navy and U.S. Treasury Secretary, was born in Wilson County.
 The area was home to Indian tribes such as the Tonkawa, Karankawa, Lipan Apache and Comanche.
 Wilson County has a population of more than 32,000 residents and the county seat is Floresville, Texas.
 U.S. Highways 87 and 181 serve as major transportations hubs.
 Cities in Wilson County include Floresville, La Vernia, Stockdale and Poth among other communities.